Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Bubble trap thermodynamics (noninteracting)

 \subsection{Adiabatic expansion and cooling}

 To model the creation of large bubbles on CAL, we consider an initially harmonic trap (and filled, spherical system) being expanded outwards by increasing the detuning parameter $\Delta$.
 We assume this process is performed adiabatically (i.e. without generating heat) and at fixed particle number.
+This approach is consistent with experimental CAL results reported in \cite{Lundblad_2021} where the trapping potential was dynamically deformed sufficiently slow to maintain adiabaticity.
 Here, we enforce adiabaticity by considering an isentropic (constant entropy) process and compute the temperature during adiabatic expansion by solving the implicit equations for net particle number $N$ and entropy $S$:

 where $f_{kl}=1/(e^{\beta(\varepsilon_{kl}-\mu)}-1)$ is the Bose-Einstein distribution function at chemical potential $\mu$ and inverse temperature $\beta(=1/k_B T)$.
 We model the adiabatic expansion process as follows: we fix a starting temperature (prior to expansion, at $\Delta=0$) and then solve Eq.~(\ref{NI_thermodynamics}) to find the associated entropy.
 Next, we model expanding the gas by increasing $\Delta$.
 At each stage of the expansion, we determine the new temperature by solving Eq.~(\ref{NI_thermodynamics}) such that both the particle number $N$ and the entropy $S$ are fixed.
 Note that when $T>T_c$ one must solve for both temperature and chemical potential, but when $T<T_c$ and $\mu\to\varepsilon_0^-$, one must instead solve for the temperature and number of condensed particles, $N_0$.